-In our world exist certain relationship myths.
+In our world, there are a lot of relationship myths.
 These are misguided (though perhaps well-intentioned) ideas about love and relationships that our society has grown to accept as truth, spouting them to the next generations as given facts of romantic wisdom.
 The cycle of these love lies continues on and on, reflected in popular culture and the media.

-I’m here to tell you that many ideas about relationships out there are absolute bullshit.
+I’m here to tell you that many of the ideas about relationships out there are absolute bullshit.

-These types of relationship myths can be highly damaging because they don’t match with real people and their real feelings.
+These types of relationship myths can be highly damaging because they are ideas that don’t match up with real people and their real feelings.
 They are lofty “ideals” that rarely apply in real situations.

 Nope, guys.
 That’s some bullshit there, and we’re going to weed through it.